 So be sure to note down any problems you’ve experienced while travelling.
 Whether that’s the design of your back pack, the lack of fresh water in some areas or litter on beaches.
 Then take this a step further and think about how you could resolve these issues.
 You could even follow these up when you return.

-These are good talking points for an interview, especially if you can show that you’re proactive and think of practical solutions for real problems.
+These are all good talking points for an interview.
+You can show that you’ve been proactive on your gap year and think of practical solutions for real problems.

 3. Keep track of company names

 Along your journey, you’ll learn about the names of new companies and organisations.
 Note these down because they’ll be a handy reference in the future.
 Plus maybe you found a product or service that stood out to you – you never know when you might come across them again.